nolaneley/paper_title_generation/README.md

 - Cross-entropy loss function
 - Adam optimization

-Because training took so long (several days) I didn't do much experimenting with optimizing these parameters.

 The model was trained for 40 epochs.
+Because training took so long (>50 hours) I didn't do much experimenting with optimizing these parameters.

 ### Text generation
 In order to generate a title, we need a few characters as a starting point.
 These were chosen by taking the first n characters of a randomly chosen title.
 The text was generated until it reached a maximum length (180 characters) or the stop character (+).